corybrunson/lastfirst/docs/fixed-adaptive/informatics-draft.md

-# Implementation
+## Implementation
 \label{sec:implementation}

-We have implemented the firstlast and lastfirst procedures, together with minmax and maxmin, in the R package landmark [@Brunson2021a].
-Each procedure is implemented in C++ using Rcpp [@Eddelbuettel2011] and separately in R. For rank-distance--based procedures, the user can choose between $\check{q}$ and $\hat{q}$.
-The landmark-generating procedures return the indices of the selected landmarks, optionally together with the sets of indices of the points in the cover set (ball or neighborhood) centered at each landmark.
+We have implemented all four procedures (firstlast, lastfirst, minmax, and maxmin) in the R package landmark [@Brunson2021a], both in C++ using Rcpp [@Eddelbuettel2011] and separately in R. Users can specify all relevant parameters, including the number and size (meaning radius or cardinality) of the desired cover sets.
+Additional optional parameters can be used to extend the covers to include more and larger sets with increased overlaps, which may produce more illustrative output in certain scenarios.
+Any of the algorithms will return the resulting landmarks, optionally together with the sets of points in the cover set (ball or neighborhood) centered at each landmark.
-In addition to the number of landmarks $m$ and either the radius $\eps$ of the balls or the cardinality $k$ of the neighborhoods, the user may also specify additive and multiplicative extension factors for $m$ and for $\eps$ or $k$.
-These will produce additional landmarks ($m$) and larger cover sets ($\eps$ or $k$) with increased overlaps, in order (for example) to construct more robust nerve complexes.

-## Validation
+## Validation \& Benchmarking

-We validated the firstlast and lastfirst procedures against several small example data sets, including that of Example\nbs\ref{ex:rank-distance}.
-We also implemented each of the maxmin and lastfirst procedures, using C++ (for Euclidean distances only) and R (which uses the proxy package [@Meyer2021] to calculate distances other than Euclidean), and validated these against each other on several larger data sets, including as part of the benchmark tests reported in the next section.
-We invite readers to install the package and experiment with new cases, as well as to request or write any desired additional features.
+We validated the firstlast and lastfirst procedures against several small example data sets as well as on several larger data sets.
+We invite readers to install the package and experiment with new test cases, as well as to request or write any desired additional features.

-## Benchmark tests
+### Benchmark tests

 We benchmarked the C++ and R implementations on three data sets: uniform samples from the unit circle $\Sph^1\subset\R^2$ convoluted with Gaussian noise, samples with duplication from the integer lattice $[0,23]\times[0,11]$ using the probability mass function $p(a,b) \propto 2^{-ab}$, and patients recorded at each critical care unit in MIMIC-III using the RT-similarity measure (Section\nbs\ref{sec:data}).
 We conducted benchmarks using the bench package [@Hester2020] on the University of Florida high-performance cluster HiPerGator.